amcmdv/Gemini-kundalinif-eels/README.md

 Signal Acquisition: Real-time capture of neural and somatic oscillations via the GKFE-Custom Pin.

-Kundalini-Mapping Layer: A recursive neural network (RNN) that categorizes signals into a 7-stage energetic taxonomy (ranging from Root to Crown).
+Kundalini-Mapping Layer: A recursive neural network (RNN) that categorises signals into a 7-stage energetic taxonomy (ranging from Root to Crown).

 LLM Synthesis: Gemini 3 Flash interprets the mapped energetic state to provide context-aware feedback or generative output.